Canvas Use Guidelines

 - All students and faculty that have a WSU account will automatically be given a Canvas account

-Canvas Bulletins and Announcements
+Canvas Bulletins, Calendars, and Announcements

 - Global system announcements are restricted to issues related to the Canvas LMS, its integrations, and emergency situations where student, faculty, or staff wellbeing may be at risk.
-We pride ourselves in providing an ad-free experience so students can access their course content without interference.
+We pride ourselves on providing an ad-free experience so students can access their course content without interference.

 - Text may be stylized (bolded, italicized, etc.) but we have a universal font in Canvas that is required